brismol/flightpath/README.md

 ## Next Steps

-There are MANY things I would like to do I were to continue this project.
+There are MANY things I would like to do if I were to continue this project.
 Since the instructions mentioned it should take 3 - 5 hours, I have decided to stop it here.
 Below are a couple of the next steps I would do if I were to continue working on this.